 The Rolex Explorer, named in honor of Sir Edmund Hillary and Tenzing Norgay in 1953 in honor of their monumental climb of Mount Everest, is one of the most sought after pre-owned Rolex watches in the world.
-The two main types of used Rolex Explorer watches, the Rolex Explorer I and Explorer II offer both date and non-date watches and traditionally sport a white or black dial.
-The pre-owned Explorer 1 and Explorer 2 model is meant for the adventurer in everyone.
-Bob's Watches carries a wide variety of Rolex Explorers including the Rolex 114270, Rolex 16570, and Rolex 16550.
+The two main types of used watches, the Explorer I and Explorer II offer both date and non-date watches and traditionally sport a white or black dial.
+These models are built to go anywhere you can, and are meant for the adventurer in everyone.
+Bob's Watches carries a wide variety of references including the Rolex 114270, Rolex 16570, and Rolex 16550.

 During the first half of the 20th Century, Rolex Oyster watches were already famous for their waterproofness, durability, precision, and reliability.
 Rolex began equipping early mountaineering expeditions as early as the 1930s, even including the Houston-Everest Expedition, which achieved the flight over Mount Everest.

 For the next 20 years, Rolex continued to equip historic expeditions with waterproof Oyster watches and self-winding Oyster Perpetual watches.
 In 1953, Oyster Perpetual watches were supplied to members of the British Mount Everest expedition led by Colonel John Hunt.
 This was the ninth attempt of the first ascent of Mount Everest, and during the expedition, Edmund Hillary and Tenzing Norgay made history when they reached the summit on May 29, 1953.

 That same year, Rolex unveiled the Oyster Perpetual Explorer watch in honor of the Everest achievement.
-Built as a tough timepiece for adventurers that is resistant to extreme conditions, the Explorer watch featured a durable exterior fashioned from steel, a highly legible black dial with large luminous details, and a shock-resistant self-winding mechanical movement to power it.
+Built as a tough timepiece for adventurers that is resistant to extreme conditions, the watch featured a durable exterior fashioned from steel, a highly legible black dial with large luminous details, and a shock-resistant self-winding mechanical movement to power it.